igolas0/CarND-Unscented-Kalman-Filter-Project/README.md

 [//]: # (Image References)

-[image1]: ./src/nis_radar.png "nis radar"
+[image1]: ./src/radar_nis.png "nis radar"
-[image2]: ./src/nis_laser.png "nis laser"
+[image2]: ./src/laser_nis.png "nis laser"

 # Unscented Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program

 In this project an Unscented Kalman Filter was utilized to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

-The source code implemented to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h
+The source code implemented to accomplish the project are src/ukf.cpp, src/ukf.h, src/tools.cpp, and src/tools.h

 The program main.cpp handles the communication with the simulator via uWebSocket.

-Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.
+Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.

 INPUT: values provided by the simulator to the c++ program